 Specialization | Talented & Gifted

-Pacific University’s Center for Gifted Education offers an 11-credit certificate program for teachers, counselors, paraprofessionals and parents who want to learn more about meeting the needs of gifted children.
-The Talented and Gifted Certificate Program includes an introduction to gifted education, social and psychological foundations of gifted education, and classroom strategies, followed by a practicum in which participants apply their knowledge and skills.
-Each class is offered either 100 percent online or in a blended format.
+Pacific University’s Center for Gifted Education offers a 13-credit specialization program for teachers, counselors, paraprofessionals and parents who want to learn more about meeting the needs of gifted children.
+The Talented and Gifted Specialization Program includes an introduction to gifted education, social and psychological foundations of gifted education, and classroom strategies, followed by a practicum in which participants apply their knowledge and skills.
+Each class is offered either 100 percent online or in a blended format, depending on demand.
 Blended courses meet for three half-day Saturday sessions each semester.
 The remainder of the coursework is conducted online to allow students more flexibility and convenience.
 Students may enter the program during any semester.

-Students may enter the Talented and Gifted Certificate Program in the Spring, Summer or Fall terms.
+Students may enter the Talented and Gifted Specialization Program in the Spring, Summer or Fall terms.
 The program is open to teachers, counselors, paraprofessionals and parents.
 Application requirements:

-- Hold Basic, Standard, Initial or Continuing License
+- Hold Preliminary, Basic, Standard, Initial or Continuing License

-Students enrolled in Pacific University’s Advanced Programs (MEd, Professional Teaching License, Initial II Teaching License) should see their adviser.
-All other students may register by downloading the Non-Degree Seeking Student registration form.
-Send the completed form to Jennifer Bridgewater at firstname.lastname@example.org.
+Students enrolled in Pacific University’s Advanced Programs (MEd, Professional Teaching License) should see their adviser.
+All students may register by downloading the Non-Degree Seeking Student registration form.
+Send the completed form to Ann Matschiner at firstname.lastname@example.org.

 TAG Program Flyer (pdf)

 Ann Matschiner | Assistant Professor of Education | Forest Grove

 |EDUC-581||Introduction to Gifted Education||3|